 From the South (Los Angeles to Death Valley)

 Lastly, this section concerns those coming from the south (Los Angeles, or Barstow for those who have visited for example the Joshua Tree) and specifically, those traveling from the south-west, who after going to Sequoia National Park want to reach Death Valley via Bakersfield.
 This last scenario occurs more often than you would expect.
 In fact, all those coming from San Francisco, who cannot access the Tioga Road for the seasonal closure in winter, are therefore forced to bypass the Sierra Nevada from the south to go towards Death Valley and Nevada.
+If you want to know more, read our article Los Angeles to Death Valley Itinerary.

 - Coming from Los Angeles: the distance is 267 miles, which can be covered in 4.5 hours.
 As soon as you leave San Fernando (north of Los Angeles) and get on the I-5 N, take the CA-14 N and follow it all the way (it will become Panamint Road) until the junction with Hwy 190 at Panamint Springs.
 From there, turn right towards the Visitor Center.